 Holy Shit!
 It’s Daft Punk!

-“Daft Punk breaths a beautifully intangible life into their chaotic technological era.”
+“Daft Punk breathes a beautifully intangible life into their chaotic technological era.”

 Daft Punk have a surprisingly brief discography given their dominance and consistency since 1997’s debut Homework.
 They have only four studio albums in 23 years, but each one feels infinite in its own right, densely packed with groovy club hymns that can last far longer than just the hour or so runtime.
 This can create a paralysis in choosing a starting point, though I believe the best starting point to be 2001’s Discovery, the sparkling sophomore effort that proved the duo’s staying power and infinite potential.